 Other botanists, mycologists and horticulturists will have discussed their application with staff at Kew and secured their support.
 A supporting statement must be provided by their Kew sponsor.

 The project year for applications is 1 January to 31 December.
 Grants are made annually in November for the following year’s activity.
 The Trustees’ decisions are final.
 Applications have to be with the Secretary/Treasurer of the Trust by 30 September.
 All applications will be acknowledged by email.
-If an acknowledgement has not been received within five working days, the Secretary/Treasurer should be contacted (see below).
+If an acknowledgement has not been received within five working days, contact the Secretary/Treasurer (see below).

 All successful grant applicants are required to write a short report after the completion of their project using the Trust’s project report form and encouraged to offer a talk at the Trust's Symposium.